-We obtained in total 120,000 extant species, 30,000 for each speciation scenario.
-For each speciation mode, we plotted the True scaled age against the Phylogenetic scaled age, using a discrete color gradient for low and high turnover rates.
-We calculated the mean absolute percentage error (MAPE) as measure of the deviation of the phylogenetic ages from the true age.
+Across all trees, we obtained in total 120,000 extant species, 30,000 for each speciation scenario.
+For each speciation mode and turnover rate, we calculated the mean absolute percentage error (MAPE) as measure of the deviation between the phylogenetic ages from the true age.